Halal-friendly holidays in England

-Take yourself to the land of England - known for its tea, royals, national pride and much more.
-England is one of the most visited countries in the world and has many things to offer for Muslim tourists.
+Take yourself to England - known for its tea, royals, national pride and much more.
+As one of the most visited countries in the world, it has a lot to offer Muslim tourists.
 With large Muslim populations in the major cities, you will always find yourself on familiar ground.
-Like a real-life global village, you will find the locals share many different cultures and languages meaning that you will always feel at home.
-Whilst still holding on to traditional values, England has moved forward with the times and become a country that celebrates differences in culture.
+Like a true global village, you will find that the locals share many different cultures and languages, so you will always feel at home.
+Although England continues to hold on to traditional values, it has moved with the times and become a country that celebrates cultural differences.

 With the Muslim population well-established in England, more hotels are offering halal-friendly packages.
-Whether that may be non-alcohol rooms, halal food options, prayer facilities or women-only areas, you will always find a hotel to cater for your halal break.
-Luxury hotels such as the Shangri-La London now provide halal food options upon request with a beautiful top-floor view of the Thames skyline.
-Other boutique hotels, such as the Bukhari Hotel in Blackpool urge Muslim tourists to visit, offering halal food and prayer facilities welcoming you on your Muslim getaway.
+Whether it's alcohol-free rooms, halal food options, prayer facilities or women-only areas, you'll always find a hotel that caters for your halal break.
+Luxury hotels such as the Shangri-La The Shard in London now provide halal food options upon request with a beautiful top-floor view of the Thames skyline, others offer halal food and prayer facilities welcoming you on your Muslim getaway.

 The rise of the glamping experience is also worth a mention.
 The blend of glamour and camping in treehouses, yurts and cabins offers a chance to sleep under the stars and become one with nature, all with the luxury of comfort.
-There are different amenities available such as private hot tubs perfect for the Muslim family holiday.
+You might even find facilities like fully-secluded private hot tubs, perfect for the Muslim family holiday.

 England is a patchwork of serene countryside combined with the bustling atmosphere of the major cities.
-Chase the golden hour as there is always a picturesque view to cherish all around.
-Here are a few places well worth visiting.
+Chase the golden hour as there is always a scenic view all around to enjoy.
+Here are a few places well worth visiting:

-Cornwall is home to some of England’s most beautiful coastline, with sandy bays, dunes and cliffs.
-Watergate Bay, with stunning coastal views and St Michaels, a tidal island with rich history, are just two of Cornwall's finest treasures, as well as the Eden Project – a tropical garden in two biomes, unlike any other.
+Cornwall - Cornwall is home to some of England’s most beautiful coastline, with sandy bays, dunes and cliffs.
+Watergate Bay, with stunning coastal views, and St Michaels, a tidal island with a rich history, are just two of Cornwall's most beautiful treasures.
+Another is the Eden Project – a tropical garden in two biomes that is second to none.

-Known as ‘God’s Own Country’, Yorkshire, is home to national parks and villages, green valleys and waterfalls - the perfect place for your dose of fresh air.
+Yorkshire - Known as ‘God’s Own Country’, Yorkshire is home to national parks and villages, green valleys and waterfalls - the perfect place for your dose of fresh air.
 Whitby and Robin Hood’s Bay are two of the seaside towns in Yorkshire, known for their fish and chips and beautiful views.